Why Canadian Difference

 Canadian Difference is a bilingual online community dedicated to insightful national conversation about what makes Canada work; and to explore the role which Mutual Accommodation has or could play on specific issues of importance to the country.

-Discussions are led, in rotation, by influential thinkers and are focused on the core themes of Indigenous Peoples, Muslims in Canada, and Canada in the World.
+Discussions are led, in rotation, by influential thinkers and are focused on the core themes of Indigenous Peoples, Multiculturalism, and Canada in the World.

 Join the community and contribute your voice and opinions alongside those of other Canadians who also want to make a difference.

 Explore The Globe and Mail essays by William A. Macdonald that have become a cornerstone of our community.

 Mutual accommodation is fundamentally a way of going about things that makes space or shares spaces for different purposes, ways cultures and languages.

 Canada’s greatest mutual accommodations have been internal and are woven into the fabric of the country.
 It is our legacy of learning to find space to accommodate different needs, space for the things we cannot change - such as our challenges in geography, cultural differences and proximity to a dominant neighbour to the South.

 We have also had major mutual accommodation failures, most importantly with our First Nations.

 As Canada approaches its 150th anniversary, there is a great need to recognize where mutual accommodation has worked in our nation’s past and where it has failed or could yet be made to work.
 Our history is never just in the past.
 We need to both share our history and to reshape our future.Back to Top

 Your opportunity to recognize other members.